Battle off Horaniu: Battle

 The Japanese convoy was still 16 nmi short of its destination, and Ijuin was under orders to avoid decisive engagement.
-He dispatched two of his destroyers to turn to the north in an effort to lure the U.S. force away from the troop carrying vessels.
-To conceal his position, Ryan decided not to use his deck guns, and began maneuvering for a torpedo attack on the Japanese destroyers, rather than attacking the barges.
+He dispatched two of his destroyers to turn to the north in an effort to lure the U.S. force away from the troop-carrying vessels.
+To conceal his position, Ryan decided not to use his deck guns and began maneuvering for a torpedo attack on the Japanese destroyers, rather than attacking the barges.
 This surprised Ijuin who had expected the opposite.
 Around 00:40, the Japanese aircraft dropped several flares over the U.S. ships, giving away their location, and Ryan turned back to engage the convoy to his east.
 Ijuin ordered his ships to begin firing torpedoes six minutes later, loosing 31 between 00:50 and 00:54 at a range of 12500 yd.
 By making a series of turns to avoid the Japanese barges, the American destroyers unintentionally avoided all 31 torpedoes, and around 00:56, the Japanese gunners opened fire.
-However, to avoid revealing their position, their searchlights were turned off, and no damage was inflicted on Ryan's destroyers.
+However, to avoid revealing their position their searchlights were turned off, and no damage was inflicted on Ryan's destroyers.

-After a series of turns, the U.S. destroyers opened fire with radar controlled 5-inch guns at 00:58, which damaged Hamakaze, while Chevalier loosed a salvo of four torpedoes towards Shigure from a distance of 9000 yd.
+After a series of turns, the U.S. destroyers opened fire with radar-controlled 5-inch guns at 00:58, which damaged Hamakaze, while Chevalier loosed a salvo of four torpedoes towards Shigure from a distance of 9000 yd.
 This attack was unsuccessful.
 The Japanese ships laid down a smokescreen and began to zigzag to throw off the U.S. gunners' aim.
-Torpedo attacks by both Shigure and Isokaze were also unsuccessful, and was followed by an inaccurate radar report that another U.S. naval force was advancing from the south.
-Ijuin could not afford to lose any of his destroyers, and after an ineffective long-range exchange of torpedoes and gunfire, he ordered them to withdraw at about 01:00.
-Ryan's ships kept firing until the Japanese were out of range, then pursued them, moving onto a parallel course, while undertaking evasive maneuvers until 01:11 to avoid any torpedoes that might have been fired.
-At this time, Isokaze fired a torpedo salvo from 8 mi, which failed to score a hit, but in return was damaged by an American 5-inch shell, wounding several sailors.
+Torpedo attacks by both Shigure and Isokaze were also unsuccessful and were followed by an inaccurate radar report that another U.S. naval force was advancing from the south.
+Ijuin could not afford to lose any of his destroyers, and after an ineffective long-range exchange of torpedoes and gunfire he ordered them to withdraw at about 01:00.
+Ryan's ships kept firing until the Japanese were out of range, then pursued them, moving onto a parallel course while undertaking evasive maneuvers until 01:11 to avoid any torpedoes that might have been fired.
+At this time, Isokaze fired a torpedo salvo from 8 mi, which failed to score a hit but in return was damaged by an American 5-inch shell, wounding several sailors.